 - 3-hour Lactulose Breath Test is the gold standard for diagnosing SIBO.
 In Alberta, the lactulose breath test must be ordered by a gastroenterologist, which requires a very long wait — think 18-24 months — and it is no longer covered by Alberta Health (changed fall of 2020).
 Alternatively, you can choose to do this test “out of pocket,” which is what I chose to do.

 Lactulose Test Explained

-After eating a specific diet prior to the three hour breath test, you breath into a test tube to get a baseline reading and then you drink a lactulose solution.
+After eating a specific diet prior to the three-hour breath test, you breathe into a test tube to get a baseline reading and then you drink a lactulose solution.
 Humans can’t absorb lactulose, but bacteria have an enzyme to break it down for consumption.
 When the bacteria consume the lactulose, they produce gas.
 This gas is diffused into your blood and expired from your lungs.
 Remember hydrogen and methane are produced by bacteria NOT by humans.
 Humans produce carbon dioxide.
-So for the next three hours, you breath into test tubes every twenty minutes.
+So for the next three hours, you breathe into test tubes every twenty minutes.
 The test tubes are packed off and sent to a lab to be processed and analyzed.
 I used Dr Jennifer Bunzenmeyer in Calgary, who requisitioned the test from Sage SIBO Centre in Vancouver.

 Dr Axe, “Do You Have SIBO?
 Here Is All You Need to Know!”
 Dr Axe Food Is Medicine Blog

 Andrew C. Dukowicz, MD, Brian E. Lacy, PhD, MD and Gary M. Levine, MD “Small Intestinal Bacterial Overgrowth: A Comprehensive Review,” Gastroenterology Hepatology (NY) 2007 February; 3(2): 112–122. pubmedcentralcanada.ca/pmcc/articles/PMC3099351/